marijnh/Eloquent-JavaScript/05_higher_order.md

 {{index "find method"}}

-It uses another array method—`find`.
-This method goes over the elements in the array and returns the first one for which a function returns true.
+It uses another array method, `find`, which goes over the elements in the array and returns the first one for which a function returns true.
 It returns `undefined` when no such element is found.

 {{index "textScripts function", "Chinese characters"}}

-Using `countBy`, we can write the function that tells us which scripts are used in a piece of text.
+Using `countBy`, we can write the function that tells us which scripts are used in a piece of text:

 ```{includeCode: strip_log, startCode: true}
 function textScripts(text) {